Today's Monday • 25 mins read

 13. Speak without judging

-Our judgments attack the person we are speaking to.
+Our judgments assault the person we are speaking to.
 Even if we do not use judgmental words in our conversation, our tone and nonverbal expressions reveal our intentions.

 Epictetus says of this,